KaliedaRik/Scrawl-canvas/README.md

 2. Unzip the files to a folder in your project.
 3. Import the library into the script code where you will be using it.

-Alternatively, a zip package of the v8.0.0 files can be downloaded from this link: [scrawl.rikweb.org.uk/downloads/scrawl-canvas_8-0-0.zip](https://scrawl.rikweb.org.uk/downloads/scrawl-canvas_8-0-0.zip).
+Alternatively, a zip package of the v8.0.0 files can be downloaded from this link: [scrawl.rikweb.org.uk/downloads/scrawl-canvas_8-0-0.zip](https://scrawl.rikweb.org.uk/downloads/scrawl-canvas_8-0-0.zip) - this package only includes the minified files.

 ```
 <!-- Hello world -->